OSS Self-Hosted Configuration

 Analytics

-Password Pusher supports some analytics providers out of the box.
+Password Pusher supports analytics providers out of the box.

 Plausible